Looking for a detailed CatGenie Self-Cleaning litter box review to help you decide if it’s right for you?

 - Keep your CatGenie 120 running properly

-- Same ingredients used by veterinarians to sterilize their exam rooms
+- Same ingredients used by veterinarians to clean their exam rooms

 - Alerts you when SaniSolution is low